Two Additional Survey Programs

 How do your people personally feel about their individual working situations?
 And just how well do things work between departments and branches?
 And, yes...how likely are they to recommend the credit union to friends and family as either a place to work or as a place to do banking?

 Because these considerations are critical to the overall effectiveness of your internal operation, we offer two additional monitoring services to help you sharpen your internal performance factor:

 It’s a simple truth— happy, engaged employees are more productive and produce better results for their employers.
 Our Employee Engagement Survey will let you see how your employees view their working situation at the credit union.

 In effect, it's an internally-focused "Employee Net Promoter" survey that measures how engaged your employees are in the credit union’s success.
 Employees gain a sense of fulfillment when they feel good about their jobs and will “recommend” others to associate with the credit union as either potential employees or members.

 By getting your people to express their feelings regarding everyday dealings with other internal "teams" (branches, departments and back office groups), our Internal Service Survey measures the direct support your people provide to each other.
 This consistent, focused, on-going monitoring of internal performance causes employees to think more deliberately about the importance of helping fellow staffers on a day-in and day-out basis.

 How These Surveys Work:

-With the initiation of either of these programs, Competitive Edge sends private e-mail notes to each of your employees.
-These contain links to web-based survey forms.
-These surveys are short, easy to complete and send back.
-The process guarantees each employee's anonymity, thereby encouraging candid responses.
+With the initiation of either of these programs, Competitive Edge sends private emails to each of your employees which contain links to web-based survey forms.
+These surveys are usually short and easy to complete.

 After the survey results are returned and distributed, branch and department managers should be encouraged to review the data for their respective areas.
 At team meetings, key issues can be identified and solutions developed.
 The same techniques for earning member loyalty also work with employees.
 Central to both efforts is treating people with dignity and respect.